Épaney

 Épaney ([epanɛ]) is a commune in the Calvados department in the Normandy region in northwestern France.
 Jehan Le Saulx d'Espanney, the 16th-century French playwright, was born in the village.

+Geography

+The commune is made up of the following collection of villages and hamlets, Fontaine, La Queue de Renard and Épaney.

+The river Perrières flows through the commune.

 Population

+Notable people

+Jehan Le Saulx d'Espanney (Born 16th centuary -died 17th Centuary) a French playwright was born here.